fabriciorissetto/CustomActivator/README.md

 ###Other Features

 #####Instantiate with custom values
-You can also call it passing a Dictionary<string, object> as parameter to set the default values to the properties:
+You can also call it passing a Dictionary<string, object> as parameter to set default values to the properties:
 ```sh
 var properties = new Dictionary<string, object>();
 properties.Add("Integer", 30);